geocomPP/sdv/chapter.md

 contain all the features below: they should be seen as suggestions rather than firm principles.

-Effective map making is difficult process. as Krygier and Wood (2011) put it: "there is a lot to see, think about, and do" (p6).
+Effective map making is difficult process, as Krygier and Wood (2011) put it: "there is a lot to see, think about, and do" (p6).
 Visualisation usually comes at the end of a period of data analysis and, perhaps when the priority is to finish an assignment, is tempting to rush.
 The beauty